Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 ### Creating a Windows Radius Wireless Network

-The purpose of this wireless network is to allow Staff to connect their devices to our network by authenticating using their Active Directory account credentials.
+The purpose of this wireless network is to allow staff to connect their devices to our network by authenticating using their Active Directory account credentials.
 I will be using a Microsoft Server configured with [Network Policy Server (NPS)](https://docs.microsoft.com/en-us/windows-server/networking/technologies/nps/nps-top), then configuring our TP-Link controller to use RADIUS to authenticate user credentials.